ScRiPt1337/BurpDroid/README.md

 # BurpDroid
-BurpDroid is a web application debugging tool for Android, and is often used for checking web application security.It’s a proxy-based tool used to evaluate the security of web-based applications and do hands-on testing.
+BurpDroid is a web application debugging tool for Android, and your can use it for checking web application security.It’s a proxy-based tool used to evaluate the security of web-based applications and do hands-on testing.